RasmussenLab/DoBSeqWF/README.md

 ### 4. Adjust configuration file:

 Fill out config.json with the correct paths and parameters.
+Decodetable is not needed for mapping only.
+Look into nextflow.config for possible parameters to set in the conifg.json.

 ### 5. Run pipeline